colindembovsky/colindembovsky.github.io/_posts/2022-08-30-fine-tuning-codeql-scans.markdown

 ## Why filter?

-If you do not specify a suite in the [CodeQL Action](https://github.com/github/codeql-action/blob/main/init/action.yml), then you'll get queries in the `security-extended` suite for the language you're scanning.
-You can also [specify the query suite](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#using-queries-in-ql-packs) to be `security-and-quality` to add in some "more queries".
+If you do not specify a suite in the [CodeQL Action](https://github.com/github/codeql-action/blob/main/init/action.yml), then you'll get a default set of queries for the language you're scanning.
+However, the default set is a subset of all the queries.
+There are some queries that have higher or lower severity or "precision" (we'll discuss what that is later).
+Rather than give you _all_ the queries, the default setting _filters out_ some queries.
+[This file](https://github.com/github/codeql/blob/main/misc/suite-helpers/code-scanning-selectors.yml) contains the default set of filters.

+You can also customize the [query suite](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#using-queries-in-ql-packs) by specifying other "standard" selectors: either `security-extended` or `security-and-quality`, which change the filter criteria by adding in additional queries that are excluded in the default selection.

-What are these "more queries"?
-Let's take a look at the default suits and how they are specified, and then at a couple of use-cases where we want to tweak the filters (or selectors).
+Let's examine a couple of selectors and how they are specified, and then a couple of use-cases where we use selectors to specify a different set of queries to execute during the Analyse phase.

-## Default Suites
+## Standard Selectors

-If you look at the `includes` from the [default selectors](https://github.com/github/codeql/tree/main/misc/suite-helpers) you'll see that [security-extended-selectors.yml](https://github.com/github/codeql/blob/main/misc/suite-helpers/security-extended-selectors.yml) selects queries that contain the `security` `tag`:
+If you look at the `includes` from the [standard selectors](https://github.com/github/codeql/tree/main/misc/suite-helpers) you'll see that [security-extended-selectors.yml](https://github.com/github/codeql/blob/main/misc/suite-helpers/security-extended-selectors.yml) selects queries that contain the `security` `tag`:

 ~~~yml
 {% raw %}